jpswade/jpswade.github.io/_posts/2018-11-20-love-serverless.md

 To me, it seems that “serverless” is just another step on the journey, like “microservices” or “devops”, it’s not so much about defining the destination, it’s just an engine of more.

 You will get things wrong on your journey, but don’t worry, you’ll learn to love serverless too.

+PS.
+Thanks to [Radovan](https://www.linkedin.com/in/radovan-dacej-51241b58) for taking the time to proof read and give feedback, nice one! :)